by Brian Tomasik

 Zooplankton killed by water use

-This report says that in the USA in 2010, "Withdrawals from surface-water sources [...] accounted for 57 percent of the total irrigation withdrawals".
-Assuming that groundwater is mostly free of zooplankton, and ignoring non-irrigation components of beef-production water use, we have 740,000 * 0.57 = ~420,000 liters of surface water per cow, and given ~10 zooplankton killed per liter of surface water used, that's a bit over 4 million zooplankton killed per cow.
+Maupin et al. (2014) say (p.
+25) that in the USA in 2010, "Withdrawals from surface-water sources [...] accounted for 57 percent of the total irrigation withdrawals".
+Assuming that groundwater is mostly free of zooplankton, we have 742,000 * 0.57 = ~420,000 liters of surface water per bovine.g Assuming ~10 crustacean zooplankton killed per liter of surface water used, that's a bit over 4 million crustacean zooplankton killed per bovine.

-How does this compare with ~5 million springtail-years prevented per cow?
+How does this compare with ~5 million springtail-years prevented per bovine?
 I think the zooplankton mortality is somewhat less significant for a few reasons:

 - A springtail-year of suffering contains several springtail deaths because most springtails (especially early-dying offspring) live much less than a year.
-5 million springtail-years might be more like ~50 million springtail deaths, or something in that ballpark.
+5 million springtail-years might be more like, say, ~50 million springtail deaths, or something in that ballpark.

 - The zooplankton killed by irrigation would have died in some other way later on, so the total harm done by killing them now is less than it seems.
 In contrast, bringing a springtail into existence creates a full extra death (and suffering during life) that wouldn't have otherwise existed.